nolandda/TabletopRPGs/200_words_2018/entry.md

 ### by Dan Noland

 Something has gone very wrong with the Multiverse Transit Network.
-Once sentient beings from uncountable universes traveled between worlds looking for a better life.
-Some accessed the network through technology, others by magic.
-All these mortal arts were simply ways of paying the fare to ride the transit network designed by some power beyond comprehension.
-Fortunately interdimentional communication is still possible.
-Reach out to others in the multiverse!
+Once beings from uncountable universes traveled freely between worlds.
+Some used technology others magic.
+These mortal arts were simply ways of accessing the transit network designed by an unknown power.
+Fortunately interdimentional communication is still possible

-To contact others you shall record a short video and post it to YouTube.
+To contact others record a short video and post it to YouTube.
 The video must be less than 4 minutes in length.
-You can create a special YouTube account for playing the game or just use your own.
-Bonus points for using costumes / props or even VFX if you have those skills.
-When you post the video to YouTube be sure to tag it #CQTheRPG so others can find it and reply.
-Also when posting links on Twitter G+ or other social media tag it #CQTheRPG.
-Tag everything
+Bonus points for costumes, props, or VFX.
+Be sure to use the tag #CQTheRPG (both on YouTube and Social Media) so others can find it and reply.
-#CQTheRPG

-There are two types of communications, a #CQCall and a #CQReply. #CQCalls are public broadcasts to anyone that can receive your transmission. #CQReplies continue the conversation started by a
-#CQCall.
-Make long chains of #CQReplies.
-The group with the longest
-chain is winning.
+You can start a new message chain with a #CQCall or search for an existing chain and make a #CQReply.
+Make long chains.
+The group with the longest chain is winning.

-When you make a #CQCall video you must:
+When you make a #CQCall video to you must:
 * Explain who you are and where you came from.
 * Explain where you have found yourself stuck without access to transit.
 * Describe the difficulties you are having in that place.